Pun (surname)

 According to statistics cited by Patrick Hanks, there were 783 people with this surname on the island of Great Britain and six on the island of Ireland as of 2011.
+However, community estimates suggest the actual number of Pun in the UK is likely between 5,000 and 10,000—and potentially much higher—due to many Pun Gurkha families using only sub-clan names instead of 'Pun' and the arrival of many Pun—both HK-Chinese and HK-Nepalese—British National (Overseas) / BNO passport holders from Hong Kong.
 The 2010 United States census found 1,197 people with the surname Pun, making it the 21,736th-most-common name in the country.
 This represented an increase from 861 people (26,614th-most-common) in the 2000 census.
 In both censuses, more than four-fifths of the bearers of the surname identified as Asian.